Chapter MCMOC Combat

-|When players form alliances, count the total strength of the alliance rather than the individual players.
+When players form alliances, count the total strength of the alliance rather than the individual players.
 If an alliance receives underdog Bennies at the beginning of a battle, any member of the alliance can use them at will, regardless of their other allies' plans or protests.

-Players can't maintain their full Unit Inches for long.
+Players can't maintain their full Unit Inches indefinitely.
 A player's Unit Inches go down over the course of a battle as minifigs and materiel are lost to destruction, theft, and abandonment, or as the Effective Size of large Creations is chipped away by Size Damage (7.2: Taking Damage).
 Unit Inches can be regained as incapacitated minifigs are revived, broken machines are repaired, enemy Vehicles are commandeered, and surprise reinforcements appear in the nick of time.